ijzer/cwbot-ndy/doc/readme.txt

 cwbot.modules.DonateModule - processes a Kmail if it has the word "donate" in
 	it.
 If it does, the bot keeps all attached items and sends a thank-you kmail.
-This module should have higher priority than most other modules -- that way, the bot notices donations befroe handing the items to other modules.
+This module should have higher priority than most other modules -- that way, the bot notices donations before handing the items to other modules.
 	(No options)

 cwbot.modules.messages.HookahKmailModule - runs the bot's hookah exchange.
 	Users may send in a user-defined number of hookah parts in exchange for one of each (e.g., send in 6 walrus ice creams to get one of all 6 hookah parts).
 	Options: save_last: how many hookah sets to keep in reserve (1)
 	         message_channel: if not "none", announce a congratulatory message on the specified chat channel (clan)
 		 n: total number of items required for a trade (6)
 		 resends: number of EXTRA times a player is allowed to trade for a hookah (0)

 cwbot.modules.messages.HookahKmailModule.HookahDonateKmailModule - special
 	donation module for the hookah exchange.
 If someone sends a message with "donate" in the text, and it has hookah parts, the bot will send a special thank-you message and announce the hookah donation in the specified chat channel.
 Make sure this has a higher priority than DonateModule, or it will never be triggered.
 	Options: message_channel: same function as HookahKmailModule (clan)

 cwbot.modules.messages.NotInClanModule - A module that checks if a Kmail is
 	from someone not in the same clan.
 If the player is not in the same clan, it sends a message back that informs them so.
 Any modules with lower priority than this module can't be accessed by non-clan members if you are using the MessageManager (since this module will always process their kmail)